telefonicaid/thinking-cities/docs/topics/device_connection.md

 In order to send measures to the platform, the device has to fulfill the following requirements:

-* Connectivity to the South Bound of the platform.
+* Connectivity to the South Bound of the platform (i.e.: the ports used to communicate physical devices with the Platform).
 * Either an MQTT or an HTTP client (as those are the transport protocols currently supported).

 Being the most common, we will assume that your constraint device have an HTTP client, that can send requests to the